 Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Individual / Department / Agency Responsible The Plan establishes the pote How has or will this be integrated with the HMP and how does this reduce risk?
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Individual / Department / Agency Responsible How has or will this be integrated with the HMP and how does this reduce risk?
 The Plan establishes the potential hazards that could impact the Town and as assessment of the capabilities existing in the Town to deal with potential problems.
-The Plan identifies management responsibilities of the Town departments and related agencies, both en functions and expertise neces · , emergency.
-The Plan emphasizes emergencies. the interrelationship of activities, Public Health Plan Yes COVID 19 Pandemic Response Plan March 23, 2021 Local Town Supervisor, Emergency Management Coordinator & others How has or will this be integrated with the HMP and how does this reduce risk?
-Plan identifies how to respond to Covid-19 pandemic and can guide future disease outbreak event responses.
-No - - -
+The Plan identifies management responsibilities of the Town departments and related agencies, both emergency and non-emergency.
+The Plan emphasizes the interrelationship of activities, functions and expertise necessary to deal with emergencies.
+Public Health Plan Yes COVID 19 Pandemic Response Plan March 23, 2021 Local Town Supervisor, Emergency Management Coordinator & others How has or will this be integrated with the HMP and how does this reduce risk?
+Plan identifies how to respond to Covid-19 pandemic and can guide future disease outbreak event responses. e outbreak event res nonses